 When grown outdoors, the stem produces a series of bell-like flowers that hang down from the branches.
 The creamy white flowers arrive in the spring.

 Growing indoors it’s unlikely to bloom.
 To encourage blooming indoors place the dagger plant outdoors during the warm spring and summer months.
 After it moves back indoors, it may flower in the fall.

 Light and Temperature

-This yucca grows outdoors in USDA hardiness zones 8 to 11.
+This yucca grows in full sun outdoors in USDA hardiness zones 8 to 11.
 While it may survive temperatures slightly below freezing, it’s unlikely to thrive outdoors in colder climates.

-In the winter, it does well in 50 to 60 degree Fahrenheit weather.
-During the summer, it prefers temperatures above 70 degrees Fahrenheit.
+In the winter, it does well in 50° to 60° degrees Fahrenheit weather.
+During the summer, it prefers temperatures above 70° degrees Fahrenheit.

-Throughout the year, the Spanish bayonet needs lots of sunlight, even full sun.
+Throughout the year, the Spanish bayonet needs lots of sunlight and does best in full sun.

 Watering and Feeding

 During the active growth period, water the plant once per week.
 If temperatures get too hot, it may need more frequent watering.